 Thanks to the folks at Algomah Acres, I now know what mead is.
 And for those of you who are in the dark like I was, mead is simply wine made from honey.
 And it's delicious.
 Located in a historic catholic church, Algomah Acres makes many different great beeswax products in addition to their mead.

-Located in the same small town as Keweenaw Brewing Company's production facility, Carousel Winery actually allows customers to make their own wine!
+Located in the same small town as Keweenaw Brewing Company's production facility, Carousel Winery offers tastings of wines from around the world.
+They also allow customers to make their own wine!
+Tip: Call ahead for an appointment to use the winery's equipment.
 They say the process takes about one hour and then in six to eight weeks you can return for the final bottling.
-They even let you create a custom label.
+They even let you create a custom label, and they monitor the wine's development in climate-controlled facilities.
 Talk about a cool gift idea.

 Since the wine growing season is short in Michigan's Upper Peninsula, owners of 1668 Winery and Lockside Brewery (named after the year Sault Ste.
 Marie was founded) have taken to making wine with grapes from around the world but with distinctly local names and labels.
 The Laker Red Merlot features pictures of freighters going through the Soo Locks, the City Noir Pinot Noir a scene overlooking the city and International Bridge.
 Wines are served alongside food with a local link, too, the hand-tossed pizzas featuring meats from a local butcher, the smoked whitefish dip served seasonally when the fish can be locally caught.
 There's a local artist featured monthly, too, in the art gallery room.
 Tip: Head to the deck to watch freighters while sipping, or on bad-weather days, know that you can watch from inside via a live feed mounted on the roof!